Musk LASHES Out: Threatens Judges Defying Trump

 In a span of just 90 minutes, judges in Washington, D.C. and Seattle issued orders on Tuesday, blocking the administration’s directive to freeze federal grants and loans, reinstating funding for foreign aid contracts with the U.S. Agency for International Development, and temporarily halting the president’s executive order that paused the refugee admissions program.

-Musk, who heads the Department of Government Efficiency (DOGE) in the Trump administration, took to his social media platform X to express his frustration with the American judicial system.
+Musk, who heads the Department of Government Efficiency (DOGE) in the Trump administration, took to his social media platform X on Tuesday to express his frustration with the American judicial system.

 “The only way to restore rule of the people in America is to impeach judges.
 No one is above the law, including judges,” Musk wrote, omitting the president from his statement about who should not be above the law.